hdShang/arxiv-daily/docs/cs-CV/2025-12-18/papers/251216924v1-the-world-is-your-canvas-painting-promptable-events-with-reference-i.md

 ---
 layout: default
-title: The World is Your Canvas: Painting Promptable Events with Reference Images, Trajectories, and Text
+title: "The World is Your Canvas: Painting Promptable Events with Reference Images, Trajectories, and Text"
 ---

 # The World is Your Canvas: Painting Promptable Events with Reference Images, Trajectories, and Text